Free Tool

 Ad Naming Convention Generator

 Build structured naming conventions for your campaigns, ad sets, and ads.
-Pick a platform preset, configure fields, and copy or export as CSV.
+Pick a platform preset, configure fields, and export a ready-to-use creative tracker CSV.

 Works with Meta Ads, Google Ads, TikTok Ads, and any other platform.